jessemcg/pdf-regex-marker/README.md

 * The third parenthesis that starts with "?=" is a look-a-head non-capturing group.
 The computer looks ahead of the capturing groups to see if there is also a match for this non-capturing group.
 This is how we can ensure that only dates from the first page of a minute order will be returned, and not every date in the entire pdf.
 * ".*" means any character any number of times. "\n" means new line. ".*8:30\s+?AM" matches the time 8:30 AM. "\n.*Hon" denotes another new line followed by any number of characters followed by "Hon."
 Thus, the non-capturing group is designed to identify something unique in the first page of each minute order, which is that the date is closely followed by a specific time (8:30) and Honorable ...
 I could have included the entire word "Honorable" but "Hon" made it specific enough.
 Use [regex101.com](https://regex101.com/) to test regular expressions and learn more details about what each symbol means.
 * Sometimes there will be minor deviations either from the OCR process or the text extraction process.
 In the above minute order, for example, I learned that there are sometimes empty characters right after the date but before the new line starts, and sometimes the new line starts right away.
 We can deal with this by using the "|" symbol to include two versions of a non-capturing group; one that starts with ".*" and one that does not.
-## File Size
-The size of the completed, bookmarked pdf can be fairly large.
-I have tried a few open source solutions to compress the final pdf, including Ghostcript, but none have worked very well.
-The "reduce file size" option on Adobe Acrobat seems to work the best.
-It reduces the file size by about 40% without any loss of image quality.